 Although Annie's work is under the umbrella of the Guildford Town Centre Chaplaincy, which is a Christian organisation, she is very happy to see people of all faiths and none.
 The idea is to allow an environment where people can talk about spiritual and pastoral aspects of their lives in the broadest way rather than to promote the Christian faith.
 Annie is happy to see anyone aged 18 and over, and can see people on their own or with members of their family.

 How do I arrange to see the chaplain?

 You can simply make an appointment by calling reception in the same way you would make an appointment with any member of the team.
-This could be face to face (remembering all the covid restrictions we are under at the moment) or you could ask for a telephone call.
-Notwithstanding the problems with covid, Annie would prefer to see people face to face if possible.
+This could be face to face or you could ask for a telephone call, although Annie would prefer to see people face to face if possible.